berlyn-ruh/Hello-World/README.md

 ## Tools Used

-Discussed all orograming languages and tools used in this project.
+Discussed all programing languages and tools used in this project.
 This could include python, SQL, Excel, Power BI, Websites and more.

 ## Files used